Ilyos-creater/Bash-Automation-DevOps/Readme.md

 - Networking: health checks with `curl`, port probes with `ss`, DNS sanity with `dig`
 - Schedulers: cron-friendly, idempotent scripts
 - System: `systemd` helpers, disk/memory inspectors, simple installers

 ---

-## 📚 How to Navigate / Learn

-1. Start in `Bash-Kurs/` – read, run, tweak the basic exercises.
-2. Study `Bash-practices/` – see how small tools solve real problems.
-3. Run `Projects/` – more complete tools; read READMEs and extend with flags.
-4. Experiment in `BashLab/` – prototype; promote stable tools into `Projects/`.

-> “Small tools, glued with text, composed like Lego.” — the Unix way

----